The Ultimate GCSE Maths Survival Guide for the New School Year

 By Zayna Dar, Founder, Shuhari Tuition

 One of the best ways to feel in control when it comes to GCSE maths is to know exactly what’s coming.
-When you understand how the course is structured, what will be tested, and how marks are awarded, your child can focus their revision where it matters the most.
+When you understand how the course is structured, what will be tested, and how marks are awarded, your teen can focus their revision where it matters the most.

 Foundation vs higher tier